CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

     ![](../Images/ai15l19.png)

-### Task 4:  Edit the knowledge base
+## Task 4:  Edit the knowledge base

-Your knowledge base has been populated with question and answer pairs from the Microsoft Learn FAQ, supplemented with a set of conversational *chit-chat* question  and answer pairs.
-You can extend the knowledge base by adding additional question and answer pairs.
+In this task, you’ll enhance your Custom Question Answering knowledge base by editing and extending it.
+You’ll add new question-and-answer pairs, create alternate questions for better recognition, and define follow-up prompts to support multi-turn conversations, making the knowledge base more complete and interactive.

 1. In your **LearnFAQ** project in Language Studio, select the **Edit knowledge base** page to see the existing question and answer pairs (if some tips are displayed, read them and choose **Got it** to dismiss them, or select **Skip all**)

     ![](../Images/ai15l20.png)

     ![](../Images/ai15l21.png)

 1. In the knowledge base, on the **Question answer pairs** tab, select **&#65291; (1)**.